appcircleio/appcircle-docusaurus/docs/continuous-testing/running-android-unit-tests.md

 :::caution

 If you're using UI Tests with Emulators, you must select Intel Device since M1 Virtual Machines don't support nested virtualization.
+Unit tests can work for both pools.

 :::